A cleaner future for Guernsey

 Modern electricity works differently: clean, renewable energy is delivered directly into your home or business, without any need to burn fuel.

-Gas is the most expensive way to heat your home in Guernsey and both gas and oil boilers are less than 100% efficient even at new
+Gas is the most expensive way to heat your home in Guernsey.
+And both gas and oil boilers are always less than 100% efficient – even at new.
+This means they’ll cost you more to run each year they’re used.

-Electric cars can cost as little as £2 a week to run and produce zero harmful emissions
+Electric cars can cost as little as 2p a mile to run and produce zero harmful emissions when driven.
+And with a home charger point, set your vehicle to charge between 11pm and 5am to power using 100% renewable energy.

 Technology is changing our world rapidly.